microsoft/BCTech/samples/EDocument/DirectionsEMEA2024/readme.md

 ### Important information

+When you call the API, you must provide two headers.
+Authorization and Service.
+Authorization is a bearer token.
+Service is a name to identify your connector.
+You can pick anything.
+Example: MyConnector123

 All API calls must have Bearer token.
 The token itself is "secret"

 All API calls must have Service header.
 Pick a service name for your team.